TaroDumpling/Portfolio-Project/Excel_marketing_conversion_channel_analysis/README.md

 # Overview: Purpose of this Project and the dataset used
+- The purpose is to identify the most successful marketing campaign and find out what contribute to the success of that campaign, so the same success can be re-created in the future.
 - Source from: https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign?select=marketing_campaign.xlsx
 - About Dataset: this dataset contains information about a marketing campaign including different consumer profiles, offer acceptance status, and different marketing channels.<br />
 AcceptedCmp1 - 1 if customer accepted the offer in the 1st campaign, 0 otherwise<br />